MahashriN/Bilayer_Growth/README.md

  - `AssembleGlobalMatrices1D.m` - Assembles the global mass and stiffness matrices for the one-dimensional finite element discretisation.
  - `ReactKineInt1D.m` - Computes the nonlinear reaction kinetics in one dimension.
- - `SA2_1D2L_Diff_Iso.m` - Defines the coupled two-layer reaction–diffusion system with isotropic diffusion.
+ - `SA2_1D2L_Diff_Iso.m` - Sets up the frozen linear stability problem for the coupled bilayer recton-diffusion system and computes the corresponding dynamic dispersion relation.

 These routines rely on: